DIDSR/sfrc/README.rst

       bash +x demo_sfrc_run.sh 'CT' 'tune' 'sh' 1

-   'CT' indicates sFRC applied on CT-based data. 'sh' and 'tune' are options to indicate paths for sharp kernel-based data and tuning set for sFRC parameters used in the `sFRC paper <https://www.techrxiv.org/users/763069/articles/740286-fake-detection-in-ai-assisted-image-recovery-using-scanning-fourier-ring-correlation-sfrc>`_.
+   'CT' indicates sFRC applied on CT-based data. 'sh' and 'tune' are options to indicate paths for sharp kernel-based data and tuning set for sFRC parameters used in the `sFRC paper <https://doi.org/10.36227/techrxiv.171259560.02243347/v2>`_.
 Likewise 'sm' indicates smooth kernel-based test set.
    1 indicates one processing unit (-np) to be used in our mpi-based sFRC implementation.
    Note that, in this git repo, the demo example for the CT application includes only 5 CT images.
-   As such, the no. of fakes, for the specified parameters, for sharp and smooth data will be 21 and 16 respectively.
+   As such, the no. of hallucinations, for the specified parameters, for sharp and smooth data will be 21 and 16 respectively.
 Refer to the next subsection to fetch the complete test set and results as provided in the sFRC paper for the CT application.

+   Change the ht parameter as 0.25, 0.35, 0.34, and 0.33 to reproduce different sFRC-detected bounding boxes as hallucinations as shown in the supplemental part of the `sFRC paper <https://doi.org/10.36227/techrxiv.171259560.02243347/v2>`_.

 2. sFRC on UNet- and PLSTV-based MRI outputs from a subsampled acquisition (x3)